tensorpack/tensorpack/README.md

 ## Features:

-Focus on modularity.
-You just have to define the following three components to start a training:
+You need to abstract your training task into three components:

-1. The model, or the graph. `models/` has some scoped abstraction of common models.
+1. Model, or graph. `models/` has some scoped abstraction of common models.
 	`LinearWrap` and `argscope` makes large models look simpler.

-2. The data. tensorpack allows and encourages complex data processing.
+2. Data. tensorpack allows and encourages complex data processing.

 	+ All data producer has an unified `DataFlow` interface, allowing them to be composed to perform complex preprocessing.
 	+ Use Python to easily handle your own data format, yet still keep a good training speed thanks to multiprocess prefetch & TF Queue prefetch.